OpenSID/router/readme.md

 Route::middleware('Admin', 'pre_controller');
 ```

 The middleware files must be saved in the `application/middleware` folder.
 If not exists, you must create it first.
-A middleware file is any php class that implements the `Luthier\MiddlewareInterface` interface and with a public `run()` method, which is the entry point.
+A middleware file is any php class that implements the `OpenSID\MiddlewareInterface` interface and with a public `run()` method, which is the entry point.
 It's strongly advised to name all your middleware with CamelCase and avoid name conflicts with your controllers.

 This is an example of a middleware: